stackermans/unconference/README.md

 **Solution:** ask people to pay a relatively small amount to join an ordered list for ticket distribution.

-This list will be the order that tickets will be distributed in (whether they are free or not).
+This list will be the order that tickets will be distributed in.
+If fully funded by Jack, the tickets will be free.
+If not, this list will be a right of first refusal chain.

 * * *
 **Problem:** don't know when people are able to attend